SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

     "If you have such a use case, and deal with generic/dynamic types, note "the general rules for typing in the ABAP Keyword Documentation.
-    "A prior downcast (i.e. from the more generic type 'object' to the less "specific type zcl_demo_abap_objects) can be done.
+    "A prior downcast (i.e. from the more general type 'object' to the less "specific type zcl_demo_abap_objects) can be done.
 In this context, note "that upcasts are possible (and implicitly done) when assigning the parameters, "but downcasts must always be done explicitly, for example, using the CAST